 - A week-long (five to six days) international travel to a city or area around the Mediterranean basin, where students are exposed to the wider cultural and geographic scope of southern Europe and/or Northern Africa.
 Past travels have included Barcelona, Cairo, Cyprus, Istanbul, Southern France and Venice.

-For future travels, refer to the Academic Calendars link to the left.
+For future travels, refer to the Academic Calendars.